-It is estimated that approximately 14.7% of the worldwide population suffers from migraines, the condition occupying the third place after tension headaches and dental caries.
+It is estimated that approximately 14.7% of the worldwide population suffers from migraines.
+Migraines occupy the third spot after tension headaches and dental caries.
 Migraine represents a chronic condition in 2% of the population, affecting women in a larger percentage than men (hormone-related).
 Maintaining a migraine diary helps in determining underlying causes and helps manage symptoms better.

-For each million people, there are approximately 3000 migraine attacks which occur on a daily basis.
+For every million people, there are approximately 3000 migraine attacks that occur on a daily basis.
 People experience a migraine attack at least once per month, leading to disability and inability to perform daily tasks.
 Present from puberty, it is, however, most common in middle-aged adults and it can lead to increased healthcare costs.
-(R)

-The migraine diary, a faithful record of your migraine attacks
+A migraine diary is a faithful record of your migraine attacks

 If you frequently suffer from migraines, you might consider creating a migraine diary.
 In this, you can record every aspect related to your migraine attacks, helping the treating physician come up with the best treatment plan.
 By recording such information, you will learn to recognize triggers and warning signs.
 Moreover, in the situation that you have already been prescribed treatment, you can assess if the medication is working or not.